ShindanoSingi/Project-2/README.md

   >**General App Idea/Purpose:** An app that allows me to catalogue all my pins by category <br>
   >**Who Would Use It:** Pin collectors

-You will use Handlebars, or EJS to build templates that do server-side rendering, or build a frontend that uses fetch or axios and DOM-manipulation based on JSON from your backend (in the style of the [GAphy app](https://git.generalassemb.ly/flex-323/express-api-lab))
+You will use Handlebars, or EJS to build templates that do server-side rendering, or build a frontend that uses fetch or axios and DOM-manipulation based on JSON from your backend (in the style of the [GAphy app](https://git.generalassemb.ly/flex-125/express-api-lab))

+Do Not Do Non-CRUD Applications Such As:
+ - Games
+ - Portfolio, or presentational pages
+ - Marketing or content oriented websites

 ### &#128994; Proposals:
 #### Proposal Requirements